Iran, Russia, Turkey presidents to talk Syria war in Tehran

 “We hope (the attacks) will not take place and that the Kurds... will not be forsaken during the talks between the big powers,” he said.

-The SDF has warned that an invasion by Ankara would undermine efforts to combat Islamic State group militant in Syria's northeast.
+The SDF has warned that an invasion by Ankara would undermine efforts to combat Islamic State group jihadists in Syria’s northeast.

 Nicholas Heras of the Newlines Institute said Iran and Russia “want to prevent another Turkish military campaign in Syria”.